dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 The name for the `on-` attributes is the hyphened version of the Dart name associated with the event in `dart:html`, which is what you would normally write in calls of the form `elem.on.event.add(eventListener)`.
 For example, the attribute for the `doubleClick` event is `on-double-click`.
+See the API docs for [ElementEvents][elemevents] and [InputElementEvents][inputevents] for a complete list of event names.

-The action in the attribute is can be any valid Dart expression, but typically is a method invocation.
+The action written in the attribute value can be any valid Dart expression, but typically is a method invocation.
 This expression is evaluated using lexical scoping just like any [data binding expression](#data-binding).
 A special variable `$event` is added to the scope of this expression to refer to the HTML event that was fired.

 At runtime, when the event is fired, the handler will be invoked followed immediately after by a call to `dispatch` that notifies watchers about data